SpektraSystems/Infrastructure-as-Code/Infrastructure as code with Terraform/04-Security/guide.md

 ### Setup

-Before digging into the configuration, lets get the environment set up by create a folder in cloudshell for your code for this part of the lab.
-Name it something like "lab04-part1" then create the following 4 files in this new folder:
+Before digging into the configuration, Create a folder on the lab virtual machine where you will save configuration. for your code for this part of the lab name it something like "lab04-part1".
+Open VS Code and browse to the folder that you created for your configurations.Then create the following 4 files in this new folder:
 - providers.tf
 - main.tf
 - terraform.tfvars
 - variables.tf

 By this point, these files should look familiar.
+>**NOTE** Prior to running any Terraform commands in Azure Cloud Shell, make sure that you select View > Command Palette... > Azure Terraform: push in order to push your latest changes up to your cloud shell environment.
 ### Configuration

 Now lets dig into the configuration (main.tf).